The Financial Analyst must follow the changes in the markets

 Would you like to know more about the admission conditions for our programme in MSc in International Financial Analysis?

-The courses presented below are given as an example, they may vary slightly depending on the teaching campus.
-The course content is adapted each year to market developments and updated before the start of each new school year.
+The courses listed below are provided as examples and may vary slightly depending on the teaching campus.
+The content of the courses is updated annually to reflect market developments and is revised before each academic year.

 1st year courses